Efficient algorithms for implementing incremental proximal-point methods: Introduction

 \subsection{Our contributions}

 In this work, we consider the following families of functions $f$ when computing $\prox_{\eta f}$.
-For each family of functions we show examples of machine learning models for whose training it might be useful, devise an algorithm for computing its proximal operator, and provide a Python implementation. \begin{description} \item[A convex onto linear composition]
+For each family of functions we show examples of machine learning models for whose training it might be useful, devise an algorithm for computing its proximal operator, provide a Python reference implementation, and experimentally measure its efficiency.
+The families are described below. \begin{description} \item[A convex onto linear composition:]